oroinc/documentation/backend/api/actions.rst

    :header: "Group Name","Responsibility of Processors","Description"
    :widths: 15, 15, 30

-   "initialize","The context initialization","Also, the processors from this group are executed during the generation of the API documentation."
+   "initialize","The context initialization.","Also, the processors from this group are executed during the generation of the API documentation."
    "resource\_check","Checking whether the requested resource type is accessible via API.","--" "normalize\_input","Preparing the input data for use by processors from the next groups.","--" "security\_check","Checking whether access to the requested resource is granted.","When you add a new processor to the security_check group of the `get <#get-action>`__ action, add it to this group as well.
 This is necessary because the **VIEW** permission is checked here: the updated entity should be returned in response, and the **security_check** group of the `get <#get-action>`__ action is disabled by the **oro_api.update.load_normalized_entity** processor."